Peleman-NV/peleman-product-uploader/Documentation/README.md

     -   js
     -   partials
         -   ppu-menu.php: the plugins admin settings page
     -   PpuAdmin.php: this contains all the plugin functionality.
-Refer to the file itself and PHPDocBlocks for each function
+Refer to the file itself and PHPDocBlocks for each function and below for some context.
     -   index.php: a catch-all page in case visitors try to access it directly (the server _should_ prevent this)

 -   Documentation: contains documentation